 - Using oxycodone in a way other than directed (crushing and snorting or injecting)

-The most common oxycodone side effects include:2,4
+The most common side effects of oxycodone use include:2,4

 - Headache